 I've been told that animals will even respond favorably to relaxing talk, soft music, singing, and hand signals.
-My friends in another state have music in their milking parlors for their livestock.
+My friends in another state play music in their milking parlors during the milking time.

-WORKING FACILITIES:
+WORKING FACILITIES-

 Many injuries can be traced back to inadequate facilities, equipment failures, poor buildings, and loading structures.

-The above conditions can negatively affect everyday operations in production efficiencies, and the risk of accidents to the livestock and humans.
+The conditions listed above can negatively affect everyday operations in production efficiencies and the risk of accidents to the livestock or the workers.

 - Trip hazards like high doorsills, narrow alleys, uneven alleys, and walking surfaces should be avoided.
-A current study showed that 18% of all animal-related accidents result from falls. - Concrete floors with rough floor surfaces, grooved walkways, and alleyways are best for livestock. - Good strong fencing and gates are critical for security.
-The chute walls should be solid where possible instead of fencing and wide enough for the animals to pass, but not wide enough for them to turn around.
-The solid walls are for obvious reasons; the cattle will respond better and want be able to balk from outside interferences. - There should not be any protruding objects for livestock or humans to fall or brush against or run into and cause an injury. - The area should have good lighting and diffused to prevent glare and shadows.
-These things tend to "spook" livestock.
+A current study showed that 18% of all animal-related accidents result from falls. - Concrete floors with rough floor surfaces and grooved walkways and alleyways are best for livestock. - Good strong fencing and gates are critical for security.
+The chute walls should be solid (instead of fending) where possible and wide enough for the animals to pass, but not wide enough for them to turn around.
+The solid walls are for obvious reasons; the cattle will respond better and won't be able to balk from outside interferences. - There should not be any protruding objects for livestock or humans to brush against or fall/run into and cause an injury. - The area should have good lighting and diffused to prevent glare and shadows which tend to "spook" livestock.

-Presently, all of our cattle working facilities have been updated to have all or most all of the items that we discussed above.
+Presently all of our cattle working facilities have been pretty much updated and have most of the items mentioned above.

-GENERAL SAFETY REMINDERS FOR LIVESTOCK HANDLING:
+GENERAL SAFETY REMINDERS FOR LIVESTOCK HANDLING-

-- Good housekeeping is essential for our personal safety, but it is just as important to protect our animals. - Respect all animals.
-They may not hurt you on purpose, but their size and bulk can be dangerous. - Keep children away from animals, particularly in livestock working areas. - Limited security should be practiced where possible to prevent outside diseases from being brought in. - Take extra care around male animals, and "mommas" with newborn babies.
+- ➤ Good housekeeping is essential for our personal safety, but it is just as important to protect our animals. - Respect all animals.
+They may not hurt you on purpose, but their size and bulk can be dangerous. - ➤ Keep children away from animals, particularly in livestock working areas. - ➤ Limited security should be practiced where possible to prevent outside diseases from being brought in. - Take extra care around male animals and "mommas" with newborn babies.
 They tend to be very protective of their young.
-Stay clear of "spooked" animals. - Keep facilities in good condition.
+Stay clear of "spooked animals." - Keep the facilities in good condition.
 Lagoons and ponds should be fenced in for added security.

-The above text offers ideas on handling, maintaining facilities, etc. But the best methods, like most other working environments, are good old "common sense."
+The tips discussed above offer good ideas on handling and maintaining facilities, etc. But the best methods, like in most